 How Assignments of Benefits (AOB) Impact Insurers

-Assignment of benefits, commonly referred to as AOBs, are agreements that enable a third party to file an insurance claim, make certain decisions, and directly bill an insurer on behalf of a policyholder.
+Assignment of Benefits (AOB) allows a third party to file an insurance claim, make decisions, and bill an insurer directly on behalf of a policyholder.

 AOB in Healthcare